Strova23/8-Week-SQL/#1 - Danny's Diner/Questions.md

 **Thoughts:**
 - create a CTE using _dense_rank()_ partitioning by each customer to determine how many times they ordered each menu item
-- Order by desc, limit 1
+- ORDER BY desc, LIMIT 1
 - GROUP BY ```customer_id``` and ```product_name```

 ```sql